FCN+: Global Receptive Convolution Makes FCN Great Again: Related Work

 Deep convolutional neural networks (CNNs) have achieved remarkable success in semantic segmentation~\cite{long2015fully,zhao2017pyramid,ronneberger2015u,chen2017deeplab,zhou2018unet++}.
 These methods usually adopt multi-scale feature representations and global context information to deal with the aforementioned two challenges.

-\textbf{Multi-scale feature representations} are usually more robust to objects with large-scale variation (the challenge one).
+\textbf{Multi-scale feature representations} are usually more robust to objects with large scale variation (the challenge one).
 To achieve this, fully convolutional network (FCN)~\cite{long2015fully} aggregates feature maps of different spatial resolutions from hierarchical layers as multi-scale representations.
 U-Net~\cite{ronneberger2015u} and U-Net++~\cite{zhou2018unet++} fuse multiple low-level feature maps extracted from an encoder with high-level features from a decoder.
 PSP-Net~\cite{zhao2017pyramid} incorporates a pyramid pooling module, which exploits different pooling grids to aggregate multi-scale feature maps.
 Deeplab series~\cite{chen2017deeplab,chen2018encoder} adopts multiple convolution filters, each having different dilation rates, for multi-scale representations.
-Different from these artificially defined static networks, dynamic routing~\cite{li2020learning} is proposed to automatically generate computational routes according to the scale distribution of each image.
+Different from these artificially defined static networks, dynamic routing~\cite{li2020learning} is proposed to automatically generate computational routes according to the scale distribution of each image. { ~\cite{zhou2021deep} uses multi-scale representations for distorted image quality assessment which is a different task in our work of semantic segmentation.
+Instead of concentrating on multi-scale learning, our work pays attention to the convolution itself, with a goal of enlarging the receptive field of convolution layers for better segmentation performance.
+As such, we propose the novel global receptive convolution (GRC) and do not design new multi-scale feature fusion strategies.}